elliotBraem/all-eyes/docs/index.md

 ![Faces Detected](img/process/initial_detection.jpg)

 In order to get a feel for the project, we first implemented a preliminary face detection using Haar Cascade, as provided by Python OpenCV.
-Haar Cascade is based on the Viola-Jones Object Detection Algorithm, which is trained a large set of positives and negatives, then uses certain features to determine if an object is detected.
-The detectMuliScale parameter must be tuned in order to detect all objects in an image, but does not always work from image-to-image.
+Haar Cascade is based on the Viola-Jones Object Detection Algorithm, which is trained on a large set of positives and negatives, then uses certain features to determine if an object is detected.
+This algorithm is available through an openCV method, but one of the parameters, detectMuliScale, must be tuned in order to detect all objects in an image.
+Since detectMultiScale is dependent on the image, the same value does not always work from image-to-image.
+A more robust approach would be necessary.

 ![Simple Features](img/process/features.jpg)

 In most cases, Haar Cascade was able to detect all of the faces in a given image, however, false positives were also common.
 Moreover, because eyes are more abstract and less clear than faces, the Haar Cascade failed to detect them most of the time.
+Knowing that this project relies on identifying eyes in an image, this too required a more robust approach.

 See tutorial for Haar Cascade as provided by Python OpenCV [here](https://docs.opencv.org/3.4/d7/d8b/tutorial_py_face_detection.html).